aquova/KA-Rando/README.txt

 - Firstly, to specify the name of the ROM to modify.
 For the program to run, the ROM must be in the same directory as the program.
 - Second, the user will be asked to specify a seed for the random generator.
 If no seed is given, a random one will be used instead.
 When the modified ROM is generated, the new file name will be appended with the seed for easy reference.
-- Finally, there are two options about the ROM randomization.
+- Finally, there are three options about the ROM randomization.
 First is whether or not to allow the Star Rod ability to be used, which while fully playable, has some small bugs (see below).
-Lastly, whether or not to allow enemies who don't normally give abilities to be randomized as well.
+Secondly, whether or not to allow enemies who don't normally give abilities to be randomized as well.
+Finally, the option to randomize Kirby's color between a few pre-selected options.
+Currently these were chosen by me, but allowing full randomization of color is possible given enough demand.

 -- Version History --

+v1.02 - 6/8/17 - Added option to randomize Kirby's color palette

 v1.01 - 5/25/17 - Fixed issues with OS dependancy.
 The Python program now works on all OS's, and added an exe program for Windows users.